IIITLucknowSWEngg/CSITTeam012/Assignment 01/Project.md

 - **Event Details:**
   - Detailed event pages with information such as synopsis, date, time, venue, and artist information.
   - Images, trailers, and ratings/reviews for movies or performances.

-- **Interactive Seat Selection:**
-  - Users can view an interactive seating chart for venues.
-  - Ability to select specific seats based on real-time availability (highlighting available, sold-out, or VIP seats).

 - **Multiple Booking Options:**
   - Single or group ticket bookings.